bastijnv/hsdp-ade-demo/articles/alpha.md

 > There is a known issue with the code that it might not return the response on first call.
 Calling the curl
 > command a couple of times usually fixes the issue.
 This might be fixed in the future.
 After a successful
 > response the issue no longer appears.

+> Postman users see a lot more as jq is not there to filter things for you.
+However, they do have the convenience
+> that a test script is run on the response to automatically obtain the ports for the next exercise (postman (3)).

 ```json
 {